opendocsg/slw-judgments-backfill/2002_SGHC_184/report.md

 24\.
 My attention was also drawn to a dec ision by Chan Sek Keong J (as he then was) in _Re ABZ_

-_(An infant)_ [1992] 2 SLR 445.
+_(An infant)_ <span class="citation">[1992] 2 SLR 445</span>.
 In that c ase, the infant was a Chinese and his natural parents were Chinese.
 However the natural father had died and the mother married a man, Mr Z, of Japanese origin.
 They adopted the infant with Mr Z’s surname.
 Subsequently, Mr and Mrs Z were divorc ed and the mother had c ustody of the infant and had no intention of settling in Japan.
 The infant went to sc hool in Singapore and, ac c ording to the mother, was humiliated by other students bec ause of the Japanese surname.
 The mother then applied to set aside the adoption order and Mr Z had no objec tion to the applic ation.

 25\.
 Justic e Chan dec ided this c ould not be done.
 He went on to say that the infant’s surname c ould be c hanged by a deed poll, but added, at p 445 A/B: